realadammatthew/humbleberger/src/copy/the-new-covenant-that-was-promised.md

-# The New Covenant that was Promised
+# What Does Jeremiah 31 Say About The 'New Covenant' In The Hebrew Bible?

 ## A Loving Call to Embrace Yeshua’s Fulfillment of Jeremiah 31